ashwindcruz/perceptual-loss-style-transfer/README.md

 # Perceptual losses for real-time style transfer and super-resolution

+Implementing:
-Implementing: Johnson, J., Alahi, A. and Fei-Fei, L., 2016, October.
+Johnson, J., Alahi, A. and Fei-Fei, L., 2016, October.
 Perceptual losses for real-time style transfer and super-resolution.
 In European Conference on Computer Vision (pp. 694-711).
 Springer, Cham.

-This project provides notebooks for running through different sections of the paper and scripts that can be used to 'style' images as described by the technique in the paper.

 ## Getting Started